scikit-sparse/scikit-sparse/doc/colamd.rst

 .. versionadded:: 0.5.0

-The :mod:`sksparse.amd` module provides efficient an implementation of the `Column Approximate Minimum Degree (COLAMD)
+The :mod:`sksparse.colamd` module provides efficient an implementation of the `Column Approximate Minimum Degree (COLAMD)
 <https://dl.acm.org/doi/abs/10.1145/1024074.1024079>`_
 ordering algorithm for sparse matrices.

-It exposes the main function of the `COLAMD package
+It exposes the main functions of the `COLAMD package
 <https://github.com/DrTimothyAldenDavis/SuiteSparse/tree/dev/COLAMD>`_, which
 computes a column ordering :math:`Q` of a sparse matrix that minimizes the fill-in of the Cholesky decomposition of :math:`(AQ)^{\top}(AQ)`.
+The :func:`.colamd` function is appropriate for use with non-symmetric and non-square matrices, for LU factorization, QR factorization, and other decompositions that require a column ordering.

+This module also provides a symmetric variant, :func:`.symamd`, which computes a permutation `P` of a symmetric matrix `A` such that the Cholesky factorization of :math:`PAP^{\\top}` has less fill-in and requires fewer floating point operations than `A`.
+This function assumes that its input is symmetric.

-The :func:`.colamd` function accepts both real and complex matrices, in any format supported by :mod:`scipy.sparse` (CSC format is most efficient).
+The :func:`.colamd` and :func:`.symamd` functions accept both real and complex matrices, in any format supported by :mod:`scipy.sparse` (CSC format is most efficient).

 Quickstart